casitas de gila guesthouses bed and breakfast new mexico 1-877-923-4827

 hiking gila wildernessCasitas de Gila Guesthouses has expanded its presence in nature!

-In 2008 and 2009 we purchased an additional 170 acres of land directly across Bear Creek from the Casitas, bringing our total acreage to 260 acres.
+In 2008, 2009 and 2010 we purchased an additional 175 acres of land directly across Bear Creek from the Casitas, bringing our total acreage to 265 acres.
 Our new land includes floodplain, forested land that borders the floodplain, mountain land that borders State land on three sides, and land in First Valley (the other side of the two mountains across from the Casitas).
 With the purchase of this land, the magnificent view across Bear Creek from the Casitas that our guests have enjoyed since we opened in 1999, has been preserved, and our vision for creating a true Casitas de Gila Nature Preserve within this pristine and unique High Desert landscape is becoming a reality.

-hiking gila wildernessSince the purchase of our new land, Michael has been hard at work building 10 new marked trails, making a total of 6 miles of hiking and walking trails and paths that our guests can use for first-hand observation of the unique natural environment of Southwestern New Mexico.
-The trails traverse a variety of landscapes including shady, forested paths beneath ancient cottonwoods and sycamores along a free-running creek, old river terrace flats, hillside trails through juniper, pinon, mesquite and cactus, and high, mountain-top vistas of awesome magnificence.
+hiking gila wildernessSince the purchase of our new land, Michael has been hard at work building new trails, so we now have 12 marked trails, with a total of over 7 miles of hiking and walking trails and paths that our guests can use for first-hand observation of the unique natural environment of Southwestern New Mexico.
+The trails traverse a variety of landscapes including shady, forested paths beneath ancient cottonwoods and sycamores along a free-running creek, old river terrace flats, hillside trails through juniper, piñon, mesquite and cactus, and high, mountain-top vistas of awesome magnificence.

 The vision of creating a small nature preserve is something that Becky and Michael have been quietly working towards for many years.
 When we visited Southwestern New Mexico, it was the stunning beauty of the landscape that led us to settle here and develop Casitas de Gila Guesthouses.
 Over time we came to realize that in addition to offering a landscape of exceptional diversity, this small corner of the world was home to an equally exceptionally diverse and ever-changing variety of plants, birds, and other animals.
 The primary reason for this degree of diversity, of course, is the presence of the year-round running waters of Bear Creek, a true rarity in the arid southwest.